LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Locations.md

 ## Greg's Chalet
 This is where Lakshmi lives and its a bit out of town.
 Its supposed to be a peaceful spot for Greg to spend his time outside of work (Greg is rarely there due to being a workaholic).
 The chalet is modestly sized and made of stacked logs.
 There is a small rocky step slope down to the waterfront with a small beach. otherwise the house has a view of the waterfront and is on a forested cliff side.
 ![[greg's chalet.png]]

+## Other Ideas
+- Could there a be location which used to be super popular to surf and that people used to see dolphins who would